 - Encouraging students to avoid being alone in areas that they could be targeted by a bully.

 - Recommending students walk in groups with their friends.

 - Resist escalating the situation and do not engage with the bully.
 Walk away, ignore, and do not try to exact revenge.

 - Do not keep the bullying a secret.
 This only makes things worse.
-We encourage students to tell an adult, friends, or other family members about the bullying.
+Encourage students to tell an adult, friends, or other family members about the bullying.

 We also strive to promote good citizenship and leadership.
-We also teach students what to do when they see others being bullied.
+Teach students what to do when they see others being bullied.

 - Don’t be a bystander.
 Speak up!
 Bullies will continue to go after others if no one speaks up.